svmszcck/adesso-challenge/README.md

 - There should be more abstraction in the codebase.
 As this is a small project it is acceptable to use domain specific classes & objects but in a production-level application there should be more abstraction and separation of concerns(SOLID principles).

-- There is env variable only for the development environment in the server application.
+- There is env variable only for the development environment.
 Ideally there should be env files for other environments as well(staging, production etc.).

 - I could test the app only on Android.
 I didn't have chance to test it on iOS as I don't have a Mac & iPhone at the moment.